Staff numbers dataset

 Notes and caveats

 - Data is drawn from the National Schools Statistics Collection (NSSC) collected in August each year and published in ABS, Schools, Australia.

-- In 2020, restrictions due to COVID-19 may have impacted on NSSC data.
+- In 2020 and 2021, restrictions due to COVID-19 may have impacted on this data collection.
 However, staff who were working remotely, or whose work was temporarily disrupted due to COVID-19 at the time of the collection were included in the count.
 Overall, it is estimated that the impacts of COVID-19 on the data were minor.
-For further details see Schools Australia 2020.
+For further details see Schools Australia 2020 and 2021.

 - Categories used in tables and graphs showing "school level" are "primary" and "secondary".

 - Staff employed in combined schools and special schools and non-teaching staff are allocated to either primary or secondary school level on a pro-rata basis.

 - From 2015 Primary education comprises a Foundation (pre-Year 1) followed by Years 1-6 in New South Wales (NSW), Victoria (Vic.), Queensland (Qld), Western Australia (WA), Tasmania (Tas.), Northern Territory (NT) and Australian Capital Territory (ACT).
 Secondary education consists of Years 7-12 in these jurisdictions.

 - In 2015 Year 7 in Qld and WA was moved from a primary school year to a secondary school year.
 This affects the numbers and proportions of primary and secondary school staff in those states and nationally from 2015.